KellenWatt/compile/README.md

 ## How does compilation work?

-Compilation of any form usually is along the usual lines of:
+Compilation of any form usually is along the lines of:
 1. Select the files
 2. Validate code
 3. Combine files into an executable form